objecttrouve/42graphs/42graphs-examples/src/main/resources/doc/x001/CountStuffReadme.md

 Count Something...
 ==================

 Let's start with something simple.
 Assume we [warmed up](../x000/WarmUpReadme.md) and slurped a text into the database.
-What are the first few aggregate values we might want to gain from the database?
+What are the first few aggregate figures we might want to gain from the database?

 Quantities
 -----------